 But why stop with Basel when there’s so much more of Switzerland to see.
-We’d recommend tacking on a trip to Lucerne or Zurich.
+We would recommend tacking on a trip to Lucerne or Zurich.

 Lucerne is the ideal pitstop on your trek through Switzerland.
 Wandering through its majestic streets, you’ll encounter a city dotted with beautiful bridges, cafes and chocolate shops that will satisfy your sweet tooth.
 A summer evening in Lucerne will make you never want to leave.
 Let’s book a ride on Lake Lucerne while we’re at it!

 The banking capital and economic hub of Switzerland, Zurich combines pre-medieval roots with modern-day business and entertainment.

 In addition to its world-class shopping venues, there is plenty of sight-seeing to do.

 From the Hauptbahnhof Switzerland’s largest railway station you can catch a train and be on a crisp, glistening mountain peak in a matter of minutes.
 You can also explore the city’s incredible rivers and magnificent lake, which has superior water quality for swimming.
 Whether it’s fine dining or hiking trails up Uetliberg, the perfect adventure is waiting for you in Zurich.